souravsaha/xapian-gsoc-proposal/proposal.rst

 ..
 Tell us a bit about yourself.

-I am doing my Masters(Mtech) in Computer Science from ISI Kolkata.
+I am pursuing M.Tech.(Master of Technology) in Computer Science from ISI Kolkata.
 Before that, I worked for 2.5 years in Oracle as an Applications Engineer, and for 6 months at ServiceNow as a Platform Engineer.
 I did my B.E. from Jadavpur University in Information Technology during 2011-2015.